-Presentations from the 6th EBE Annual Conference on ATMPs – 5 December 2017, London
+Presentations and Conference Report from the 6th EBE Annual Conference on ATMPs – 5 December 2017, London

 The remarkable opportunities that cell and gene therapies can offer, but also the seemingly increasing number of obstacles to their wide application, were presented to a full audience in London’s Canary Wharf on December 5th, 2017.